Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Jefferson's 23.2 receiving yards per game in his four matchups against the 49ers are 6.3 fewer than his over/under for Sunday's game.
+- In his four matchups against the 49ers, Jefferson's 23.2 receiving yards average is 7.3 less than his over/under for Sunday's game (30.5).

 Recent Performances